berry-cs/sinbad/docs/gallery/kiva-python.md

 ## Source

 Kiva is a non-profit microfinance company with a "mission to connect people through lending to alleviate poverty.
-By leveraging the internet and crowdfunding, Kiva allows anyone, for as little as $25, to help a borrower start or grow a business, go to school, access clean energy or realize their potential." [http://kiva.org]
+By leveraging the internet and crowdfunding, Kiva allows anyone, for as little as $25, to help a borrower start or grow a business, go to school, access clean energy or realize their potential." [http://kiva.org](http://kiva.org)

-Kiva provides a wonderful, free data API at the site http://build.kiva.org/.
-For a complete list of all URL data access patterns, go to the https://build.kiva.org/api page.
+Kiva provides a wonderful, free data API at the site [http://build.kiva.org/](http://build.kiva.org/).
+For a complete list of all URL data access patterns, go to the [https://build.kiva.org/api](https://build.kiva.org/api) page.
 Since there are so many different ways to access data, below we only demonstrate a few.

 ## Newest Loans

 Returns a simple list of the most recent fundraising loans (up to 20 per page, multiple pages available).
-Here are the API docs: http://build.kiva.org/api#GET*|loans|newest.
+Here are the [API docs](http://build.kiva.org/api#GET*|loans|newest).

 ### Code